awslabs/aws-az-failure-chaostoolkit/README.md

 ## Usage

-### Actions

-To use the actions from this package, add the following to your Chaos Toolkit experiment file (replace Key1 and Value1 with the appropriate key-value pair you tagged your resources with):
+To use the actions from this package, add the blocks of code below to your Chaos Toolkit experiment file.
+Replace `Key1` and `Value1` with the appropriate key-value pair you tagged your resources with.
+Replace the `az` argument with the target availability zone of your choice.

+### Failure Actions

+#### Auto Scaling Group (ASG)

 This action removes subnets belonging to the target AZ in all tagged ASGs and suspends AZRebalance process if its running, or updates the min, max and desired capacity to 0 for the ASG if it's only configured for one AZ:
 ```yaml